ukparliament/ontologies/procedure/procedure-descriptions/treaty.md

 # Treaty

-A treaty may be ratified if neither House resolves against ratification within 21 sitting days.
-This period can be extended by the Minister.
-If the House of Lords resolves against ratification, a treaty can still be ratified following a statement by the Minister explaining why the treaty should nonetheless be ratified.
-If the House of Commons resolves against ratification, a treaty can still be ratified if the Minister lays a statement explaining why the treaty should nonetheless be ratified and the House of Commons does not pass a further resolution against ratification within 21 sitting days of the Minister's statement being laid.
-In exceptional cases, a Minister can determine a treaty should be ratified without being laid before Parliament.
+A treaty may be ratified if the Commons does not resolve against ratification within 21 sitting days.
+A Minister may extend this period.

+If the Commons resolves against ratification, a Minister may make a statement in disagreement, following which the Commons considers for a further 21 sitting days.

+Even if the Lords resolves against ratification, a Minister may make a statement that the treaty be ratified.

+A Minister may determine a treaty should be ratified without being laid before Parliament.